Discord-InterChat/InterChat/README.md

 4. [NPM](https://www.npmjs.com/get-npm) or [Yarn](https://yarnpkg.com/getting-started/install) (we are using npm in this guide)
 5. [An Imgur API Key](https://api.imgur.com/oauth2/addclient) (optional, for setting hub icon and banner)
 6. [Python 3.8+](https://www.python.org/downloads/) & [Visual Studio Build Tools (Windows Only)](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) (optional, for the API)
-    * > [!NOTE]
+> [!NOTE]
 > If you are on Windows, you will need to delete the `api/package-lock.json` before installing dependencies.
 And if that doesn't work, run `npm i` in a terminal with admin privileges.
 And if you're getting errors related to node-gyp, install `node-gyp` globally using `npm i -g node-gyp`.
 Or follow the [Installation Instructions](https://github.com/nodejs/node-gyp?tab=readme-ov-file#on-windows).
 Honestly, why are you on Windows?
-Anyway, you can also re-install Node.js and tick the "Automatically install the necessary tools" option, which should do all the stuff mentioned above for you.
+You can also just re-install Node.js and tick the "Automatically install the necessary tools" option, which should do all the stuff mentioned above for you.

 ### Setting up the bot